 |Tool driven||Share a tool||One tool with domain specific functionality|

-Finally, and you might have been thinking this while reading the above, many would call this enterprise service management – the use of IT service management (ITSM) thinking, best practice, and technology in other lines of business (such as HR and facilities).
+Finally, and you might have been thinking this while reading the above about non-IT supporting processes, many would call this enterprise service management – the use of IT service management (ITSM) thinking, best practice, and technology in other lines of business (such as HR and facilities).
 But this is the point – by calling it this and taking a replication-based approach (to helping others to benefit from what IT departments hopefully do well), organizations are potentially aiming for and delivering a suboptimal solution.

 A solution that might never go beyond basic service desk operations and tool use, a solution that might continue to be siloed, and a solution that fails to optimize the available business value.